 By Rick Steves and Cameron Hewitt

 So much to see, so little time.
 How to choose?
-To help you get started, I've listed my top picks for where to go in Croatia, Slovenia, Bosnia-Herzegovina, and Montenegro, as well as my plan for your best two-week trip.
+To help you get started, we've listed our top picks for where to go in Croatia, Slovenia, Bosnia-Herzegovina, and Montenegro, as well as our plan for your best two-week trip.

-Depending on the length of your trip, and taking geographic proximity into account, here are my recommended priorities.
+Depending on the length of your trip, and taking geographic proximity into account, here are our recommended priorities.

 - 3 days: Dubrovnik